srohilla/Expense-Management-Application/README.md

     "decision_date" : ""
 }

-## Database : MySQL image pulled from Docker hub
+### Database : MySQL image pulled from Docker hub

+### How to run the Application :

+** Open Docker Quickstart terminal

+** Start the db by the command Make startDB

+** Build the application by Make build

+** Run the application by Make run